How To Feed A Loon

 Part of what makes this dish so quick is that none of the elements requires an extended cook time.
 Searing the shrimp is no exception.

-We simply heat 4 tbsp of good-quality olive oil in a nice large skillet over medium-high heat and then add the seasoned shrimp.
-After 2 or 3 minutes, simply flip the shrimp, and cook until they’ve curled a bit and are beautifully pink.
+We simply heat 4 tablespoon of good-quality olive oil in a nice large skillet over medium-high heat and then add the seasoned shrimp.
+After 2 or 3 minutes, simply flip the shrimp, and cook until they've curled a bit and are beautifully pink.

 EXPERT TIP: All that's needed to season the shrimp are a few pinches of salt and pepper.
 Once placed in the hot oil, don't move the shrimp around until they are ready to flip, about 2 to 3 minutes.
 Another option would be to rub a little olive oil all over the shrimp, salt and pepper them, and then grill them over hot heat for a few minutes per side.
 Either way of preparing them is great, but we really love searing them in the same skillet that you'll be preparing the rest of the dish in.